 All student musicians are welcome in the Music Department, which offers courses, ensembles, and lessons in a variety of musical traditions, including Western art music, jazz, African Music, Chinese music, Scottish piping, and many others.
-General students should consider the basic music theory courses (Music Theory I or Basic Musicianship), Music Appreciation, World Music, African Music and topics courses.
+General students should consider enrolling in Music Appreciation, Theory I, or African Music.
 Students should feel free to ask the faculty about the musical background required for other courses in the music department.

 Students considering the major or minor programs should 1) register for Theory I (Theory I is a prerequisite for most other music major and minor courses), 2) consult the Catalog regarding departmental prerequisites, and 3) arrange an appointment with one of the full-time music faculty for advising.
-Note: Theory I is taught only in the fall semester, and serves as an ideal introduction to both the music major and minor, and to the College.
-If you already have a strong theory and ear-training background you may be able to consider beginning the theory sequence at an advanced level (after consultation with a theory faculty member.)
+Note: We offer Theory I only in the fall semester, and it serves as an ideal introduction to both the music major and minor, and to the College.
+If you already have a strong theory and ear-training background you may be able to consider beginning the theory sequence at an advanced level (after consultation with a theory faculty member).

-Students interested in majoring in Neuroscience Studies must complete a number of introductory level courses in biology, chemistry and psychology before they can take courses specifically related to neuroscience beyond the introductory course, Neuroscience Studies 180: Brain, Mind and Behavior.
+Students interested in majoring in Neuroscience Studies should complete a number of introductory level courses in biology, chemistry and psychology before taking courses specifically related to neuroscience beyond the introductory course, Neuroscience Studies 180: Brain, Mind and Behavior.
 If you are interested in this major, in addition to the Brain, Mind and Behavior course, you should consider taking several of the following courses during your first year: Biology 260 (Cell Biology) and Biology 265 (Genetics), Chemistry 111 (General Chemistry I), Chemistry 112 (General Chemistry II) Math 155 (Introduction to Statistical Modeling) and Computer Science 123 (Core Concepts in Computer Science)

-Introduction to Philosophy and Ethics provide excellent introductions to the field of philosophy.
+Introduction to Philosophy (Phil 100) and Ethics (PHIL 121) provide excellent introductions to the field of philosophy.
 Introduction to Philosophy addresses a wide range of philosophical topics and enables students to gain an understanding of philosophy in general.
 Ethics provides a more focused introduction to the field of moral philosophy and is required for a major in philosophy.
 Introduction to Philosophy and Ethics sometimes have a special focus even though they cover a range of topics.

-Finally, at the 200-level there are several more courses that are somewhat more specialized, but that do not have pre-requisites.
-Students without prior background in philosophy are welcome to take, for example, Ancient and Medieval Philosophies, Environmental Ethics, and Indian Philosophies when these courses are offered.
+At the 200-level there are several courses that are somewhat more specialized, but that do not have pre-requisites.
+New students are welcome to take, for example, Ancient and Medieval Philosophies, Environmental Ethics, Bio-Medical Ethics and Indian Philosophies when these courses are offered.
 Ancient and Medieval Philosophies is required for a major in philosophy, but all of these courses count towards the major (in the form of electives when not required).